MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Experiment Setup Details

-We apply the Fineweb and Fineweb-2 \cite{penedo2024fineweb} as our training corpus.
-We employ NVIDIA's multilingual domain classifier\footnote{\url{https://huggingface.co/nvidia/multilingual-domain-classifier}} to label the domain distribution of our dataset.
-The Figures \ref{fig:domain de}-\ref{fig:domain th} depict the domain distributions before and after applying MuRater-based selection.
-The results indicate that MuRater consistently prioritizes knowledge-intensive domains, such as \textit{People and Society}, \textit{Health}, and \textit{Science}.
-These domains are generally characterized by well-organized content and high informational density, which are advantageous for the pretraining of LLMs.
-Nevertheless, the selected domain distributions are not same across languages, primarily due to significant domain differences inherent in their respective source corpora.
+To analyze domain composition, we employ NVIDIA’s multilingual domain classifier\footnote{\url{https://huggingface.co/nvidia/multilingual-domain-classifier}} to annotate the domain distribution of our dataset.
+Figures~\ref{fig:domain de}–\ref{fig:domain th} illustrate the domain shifts before and after applying the \textsc{MuRater}-based selection.
+The results show that \textsc{MuRater} systematically prioritizes World Knowledge domains such as \textit{People and Society}, \textit{Health}, and \textit{Science}, which are typically well-structured and rich in informational content—properties particularly beneficial for large language model pretraining.
+However, the resulting domain distributions vary across languages, primarily reflecting intrinsic differences in the domain composition of their respective source corpora.